Talking to head and neck cancer peers

 We are also experts in “scanxiety” – the fear we feel during the interval between test and result.

-We share the good things too: the beauty of nature and the inspirational quotation that just hits the spot.
+We share the good things too: the beauty of nature and the things that help us cope.

 Carers of head and neck cancer patients